Autumn Term 1 2023-24

-We will bring stories to life with our next project this term.
+We will bring stories to life with our project this term.
 Children will have the chance to explore moving parts in a variety of storybooks and learn how to recreate some of these parts using different tools and techniques.
 Children will design, create and evaluate their very own pop-up books.
-We will take inspiration from Sir John Tenniel and practise hatching and cross hatching to draw and shade our characters for our books.

 We will investigate the Victorian era this term.
 We will use historical sources (Victorian paintings and other images) to find out about the Victorian period.
 Our research will include learning about the life of the rich and the poor and finding out more about the life and work of Charles Lutwidge Dodgson (Lewis Carroll).

-As part of our French learning, we will be exploring vocabulary relating to school.
+As part of our French learning, we will be exploring vocabulary relating to French greetings, colours and school.
 The children will develop their vocabulary by taking part in active learning activities, listening to songs and speech.
 We will be discussing school objects and school routines to practise our pronunciation.